 The La Belle Amie Vineyard is the home of Twisted Sisters wine.
 Vicki chose this name because she did not want her wines to be intimidating.
 Twisted Sisters is fun and something that a lot can humorously relate to.
 The bottles’ labels are colorful and fun, which I absolutely loved.

 Muscadine grapes are grown on property and the vineyard is quite lovely.

 Our wine tasting was a lot of fun.
-Susanne was excellent.
+Susanne was excellent!
 She keep us entertained the whole time.
 Between the Blake and I, we tried the following wines: Sweet Carolian Girl, Ice Queen, Beachin’ Babes, Bikini Blush, Angel of the Morning, Island Mama, Sweet and Sassy, Sweet Baby Blues, and Classy Lady.
-Blake and I both found Sweet Baby Blues to be our favorite.
+Sweet Baby Blues was our favorite.

 La Belle Amie wants each guest to enjoy wine in their own way.
 Not everybody enjoys the same kind of wine, and the winery is very understanding of this.
 I am not a wine person, but I did not feel overwhelmed during our wine tasting.
 In fact, I felt right at home and had a great experience.